How Mild Autism Spectrum Disorder / High-Functioning Autism / Asperger's Syndrome Affects Adults Socially

 Again, kids with ASD tend to speak their mind by default.
 By the time they reach adulthood they know not to do it as much.
 They'll have learned to apply rules like "Don't comment on people's physical flaws".
 They may still grapple with a natural tendency toward straightforwardness though, and feel frustrated and confused with the vague, indirect way most people seem to communicate.

 Valuing logic, truth, and accuracy

-Person #1: "Oh, I had to kill the grossest centipede in my house today.
+Employee #1: "Oh, I had to kill the grossest centipede in my house today.
 I hate bugs!"

 This is one more area where adults learn to rein themselves in a bit.
 However, they may still find themselves compelled to correct people, and sometimes find themselves halfway through a lecture before they realize that they've done it again.

 People with ASD can think in an overly-rigid way.
 They can also sometimes become "stuck" on a topic and have trouble moving on.
 They don't mean any harm by it, but other people can become exasperated at how they're seemingly being obtuse or difficult.

 Here's an example, that also shows the way people with ASD can think too concretely: A relative tells a person with ASD that if they were good at bowling it may help them meet people.
 They reply by asking exactly what they mean by "good" at bowling.
 What average score would they need to get per game?
 What's the minimum score they would need to earn the "good" label?
 Are there any particular tricks or techniques they have to learn to seem "good"?
 The relative says they aren't sure, and, "You should just know what I mean."
 The person with ASD still wants more clarification and won't drop the subject.